 - Louisiana hot sauce (I like Crystal)

-If you like, season the shrimp with the remaining 1/2 tsp of Cajun/Creole seasoning.
+- If you like, season the shrimp with the remaining ½ teaspoon of Cajun/Creole seasoning.
 Stir the shrimp into the sauce (or see Recipe Note 3); simmer until cooked through, about 3-6 minutes (check the cut side of the shrimp: the flesh should be opaque and slightly white rather than translucent, but not bright white.

-- The 1 tbsp of butter is used to finish the sauce, making it glossy and slightly thicker.
+- The 1 tablespoon of butter is used to finish the sauce, making it glossy and slightly thicker.
 It's very important that the butter is cold.

 - I consider the spice level here to be fairly mild, but you can reduce it even more if you're sensitive to spicy food.
 You can always add more later.
 Use your favorite Cajun/Creole blend.
 I make the blend below with spices I have on-hand, then store the mix in an airtight container:

-- You can also opt to cook the shrimp separately in a skillet coated with cooking spray or 1 tbsp of vegetable oil.
+- You can also opt to cook the shrimp separately in a skillet coated with cooking spray or 1 tablespoon of vegetable oil.